juicedata/juicefs-csi-driver/docs/en/guide/pv.md

             claimName: juicefs-pvc-static
 ```

-You can also use tools provided by community users to automatically add `HostToContainer mountPropagation` to application container.
+You can also use tools provided by community developers to automatically add `mountPropagation: HostToContainer` to application container.
 For details, please refer to [Project Documentation](https://github.com/breuerfelix/juicefs-volume-hook).

 ### PV storage capacity {#storage-capacity}